Forbes

 This is a color scheme of Forbes.
-You can copy each of the logo colors by clicking on a button with the color HEX code above.
+You can copy each of the NO SUBTITLE logo colors by clicking on a button with the color HEX code above.

 Forbes is an American business magazine.
 Published bi-weekly, it features original articles on finance, industry, investing, and marketing topics.
 Forbes also reports on related subjects such as technology, communications, science, politics, and law.
 Its headquarters is located in Jersey City, New Jersey.
 Primary competitors in the national business magazine category include Fortune and Bloomberg Businessweek.
 The magazine is well known for its lists and rankings, including of the richest Americans (the Forbes 400), of the world’s top companies (the Forbes Global 2000), and The World’s Billionaires.
 The motto of Forbes magazine is “The Capitalist Tool”.
 Its chair and editor-in-chief is Steve Forbes, and its CEO is Mike Federle.
 In 2014, it was sold to a Hong Kong-based investment group, Integrated Whale Media Banking and Finances.